Curio talinoides (DC.) P. V. Heath

-Curio talinoides is an evergreen perennial semi-trailing succulent shrub up to 16 inches (40 cm) tall and up to 24 inches (60 cm) wide.
-Stem is sparingly branched, erect, becoming procumbent and often rooting at the nodes, fleshy and brittle, up to 0.4 inch (1 cm) in diameter.
-The leaves are up to 6 inches (15 cm) long, up to 0.4 inches (1 cm) in diameter, slightly flattened above, erect or arching, glaucous-grey with darker stripes.
-The small flowers are white followed by long thin wind-dispersed seeds.
+Curio talinoides, formerly known as Senecio talinoides, is a semi-trailing succulent shrub up to 16 inches (40 cm) tall and up to 24 inches (60 cm) wide.
+Stems are fleshy and brittle, up to 0.4 inch (1 cm) in diameter, sparingly branched, erect, becoming procumbent and often rooting at the nodes.
+Leaves are glaucous grey with darker stripes, erect or arching, slightly flattened above, up to 6 inches (15 cm) long and up to 0.4 inches (1 cm) in diameter.
+Small flowers are white and followed by long, thin wind-dispersed seeds.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Established plants are extremely drought tolerant.
 They do need some water, during the summer, but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in the winter, when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients will need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Taller varieties can get floppy.
 You can prune them back to where the stem is firm, in very early spring.
 You can even root the cuttings.
 Plants can be divided or repotted in early spring.
 If you are growing them in containers, they enjoy spending the summer outdoors.
 Wait until there is no danger of frost and move them back indoors in the fall.